-- Assembling the tools of the bartending trade - ► Collecting more glasses than you can shake a drink at
+Assembling the tools of the bartending trade

+Collecting more glasses than you can shake a drink at

 To bartend, you need a few essentials: good people skills, knowledge about the products you're pouring, a collection of cocktail recipes, and the proper equipment.
-This chapter covers equipment.
+This chapter covers the equipment part of the equation.
 (Part II can help you with product knowledge, and Part III gives you the recipes.
 As for people skills, you're on your own.)

-The Basic Tools
+Breaking out the Basic Tools